-Peer Group Courses are the setting for structured conversation and support for students who have been admitted into the same Cohort.
+Peer Group Courses (see DM905, DM906, DM907, DM908 in COURSE DESCRIPTIONS) are the setting for structured conversation and support for students who have been admitted into the same Cohort.
 These courses are offered in a sequence of six half-credit-hour sections over the first six terms of the program.